Record on hold as ill Shiffrin finishes 2nd in night slalom - WHIZ News

 Shiffrin’s teammates were holding aloft ballons shaped as an “8” and “3” to form the No. 83 but there was to be no celebration this time as Vlhova, Shiffrin’s biggest rival, enjoyed the moment instead with a large crowd of Slovakian fans that follow her around.

+“I was not thinking about her victories.
+I wanted just to give my best skiing,” said Vlhova, who was loudly cheered by fans waving Slovakian flags.
+“I’m proud that I could beat Mikaela because this season she is really strong.
+If you want to beat her, you have to ski both runs perfect, not (just) good.”

+Vlhova had compiled seven podium finishes this season without a win entering the night.

 “It was a long, long way to come back (to winning) here,” Vlhova said.
-“For me, it’s an amazing day.
-Thank you to my team, because they are always with me, supporting me, even if I a little bit back or a little bit down.
-But we were working hard on it and I’m super happy to win here, because it’s something special.”
+“For me, it’s an amazing day.”

+Wendy Holdener of Switzerland placed fourth and Paula Moltzan, an American teammate of Shiffrin’s, was fifth.

+Shiffrin also remained four wins behind Ingemar Stenmark’s overall mark of 86 victories.

 Eric Willemsen on Twitter: https://twitter.com/eWilmedia